RTXteam/RTX-KG2/README.md

 and all of the intermediate JSON and TSV files that the build system creates will have `-test` appended to the filename before the usual filename suffix (`.json`).

+#### Partial test build of KG2

+To run a partial build of KG2 in "test" mode, the command would be:

+    bash -x ~/kg2-code/build-kg2.sh test

 ### Build Option 2: build KG2 in parallel (about 54 hours) directly on an Ubuntu system: (NOT CURRENTLY WORKING, see Issue 694)